Samuel Ďatko

-Samuel Ďatko (born 24 June 2001) is a Slovak footballer who plays for Železiarne Podbrezová as a right winger.
+Samuel Ďatko (born 24 June 2001) is a Slovak footballer who plays for MŠK Žilina as a right winger.

 Club career

 FK Železiarne Podbrezová

 Ďatko made his professional debut for Železiarne Podbrezová against ViOn Zlaté Moravce on 4 May 2019.

 International career

 Ďatko was first recognised in Slovak senior national team nomination in November 2022 by Francesco Calzona being listed as an alternate for two friendly fixtures against Montenegro and Marek Hamšík's retirement game against Chile.
 He remained in the position of an alternate for prospective national team players' training camp in early December.